lachlanjc/next-theme-starter/README.md

 I highly recommend using [Vercel](https://vercel.com) for deployment.
 It requires no configuration, is totally free for personal projects, and supports all the features of Next.js with the best performance.
 Refer to [their documentation](https://vercel.com/docs#deploy-an-existing-project) for more details.

-If you’re only making a static site (e.g. no [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) or [API Routes](https://nextjs.org/docs/api-routes/introduction)), you can also deploy on [Netlify](https://netlify.com), which is also free.
-Refer to [their documentation](https://docs.netlify.com/configure-builds/common-configurations/#next-js) on the necessary configuration.
+Alternatively, can deploy your site on [Netlify](https://netlify.com), which is also free.